The GPS and the Constant Velocity of Light

 also

-been verified experimentally.
-Instead of exchanging directly
+experimentally.
+Instead of exchanging directly the radio signals

-(S.F.) as illustrated on figure 3, let us assume that a radio signal is
+(S.F.) as illustrated on figure 3, let us assume that a radio

-sent from New York to a station at the North Pole (N.P.) of the Earth
+signal is sent from New York to a station at the North Pole

-being reflected (or re-emitted) toward San Francisco.
-This can be done
+toward San Francisco.
+This can be done using a satellite located

-using a satellite located above the North Pole.
-In this case, in
+above the North Pole.
+In this case, in agreement with the GPS,

-with the GPS, we observe that the simultaneous exchange of radio
+we observe that the simultaneous exchange of radio

-between a and ß, does not show the
+synchronization between a and ß,

-of 14 ns, since light never travels across meridians, as illustrated on
+does not show the difference of 14 ns, since light never travels

-figure 3.
-Then, light never has to move directly against the Earth
+has to move directly against the Earth velocity of rotation.
+The

-(equation 23) is zero, because light travels along the meridians, via
+(equation 23) is zero, because light travels along the

-North Pole.
-Of course, there is a higher order correction related to
+meridians, via the North Pole.
+Of course, there is a higher

-transverse velocity of light with v that can be considered elsewhere,
+with v that can be considered elsewhere, but this is clearly not

-this is clearly not observable experimentally.
+observable experimentally.

 A